 After the conference, the principal shall promptly advise the parents in writing of his or her decision.
 The principal shall advise the parents that if they are not satisfied with the decision and wish to pursue the matter, they must file a written appeal to the superintendent within five business days, unless they can show extraordinary circumstances precluding them from doing so.
 The superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
-Final decisions of the Superintendent may be appealed to the Commissioner within 30 days of the decision.
+If the parents are not satisfied with the superintendent's decision, they must file a written appeal to the board of education with the district clerk within 10 business days of the date of the superintendent's decision, unless they can show extraordinary circumstances precluding them from doing so.
+Only final decisions of the Board may be appealed to the Commissioner within 30 days of the decision.

 b.
-Long-term (more than 5 days) suspension from school:
+Long-term (more than 5 days) suspension from school